A visit to Alaverdi train station

 The pink tuff building is an example of Soviet-Armenian Neoclassicism with a typical arched entrance and windows on the main facade.
 Architect: Baghdasaryan Lenmur

-Created in the early 1960s, these frescoes are the only known monumental work by Rudolf Khachatryan (1937-2007), an artist who became widely known in the 1970s and 80s for his large-scale, hyperrealistic paintings of Soviet artists.
+The most striking feature of the building is undoubtedly the frescoes that adorn the station’s waiting hall.
+Painted in the early 1960s, they represent the only known monumental work of Rudolf Khachatryan (1937–2007), who later gained wide recognition in the 1970s and 1980s for his large-scale hyperrealistic portraits of Soviet cultural figures.

 These two frescoes depict scenes from the poem "Anoush" and the short story "Gikor", one of the most notable works of renowned Armenian writer Hovhannes Tumanyan, which have long since become an integral part of Armenian public culture.